sandiegojs/sandiegojs.github.com/_posts/2014/2014-7-3-coachlogix-ember-job.md

 A few highlights of what we have to offer:

+* Competitive Salary and Stock Options package
-* Privately-funded team with enough runway to reach profitability
+* Privately-funded team with more than enough runway to reach profitability
 * Office in the heart of the Gaslamp Quarter downtown
 * Free parking
 * Open, bright start-up office environment with whiteboard walls and large windows overlooking downtown